ogallagher/Complex-Processing-Game/README.md

 - [x] Client: incorporate multiple key-presses at once.
 Solution: have a boolean array of important keys, and update based both upon keyPressed() and keyReleased()
 - [x] Server: have player server read corrupted incoming messages
 - [x] Server: have projectile server read corrupted incoming messages
-- [ ] Client: display projectiles
+- [x] Client: display projectiles
-- [ ] Client: detect collision with projectiles
+- [ ] Client: detect collision with projectiles and request their deletions
-- [ ] Client: display collided projectiles
+- [x] Client: display collided projectiles
 - [x] Client: try playing sounds for collided projectiles w/ location suggested by amplitude and Left-Right panoramic effect
 - [x] Fix conversion from long to string (get rid of scientific notation).
 Solution: place each value at positions n, convert round((time % (10^n)) / (10^(n-1))) to characters, and concatenate them into a string
+- [ ] Server: projectile server moves projectiles, then checks for block collisions, then sends their new locations
+- [ ] Server: use above change to make projectiles move much faster
+- [ ] Client: only keep track of initial location and latest location of each projectile, tracking their paths of movement.
+Draw these paths of movement as fading streaks
+- [ ] ¿Client: add projectile flying sound in addition to impact sound?
+- [ ] Client: collision animation for projectiles